-- 6.1. deliberate exclusion, malicious gossip and other forms of relational bullying, - 6.2. cyber-bullying and sharing explicit images of students without their permission. - 6.3. identity-based bullying such as homophobic bullying, racist bullying, bullying based on a person's membership of the Traveller community and bullying of those with disabilities or special educational needs. - 6.4.
+- 6.1. deliberate exclusion, malicious gossip, and other forms of relational bullying, - 6.2. cyber-bullying and sharing explicit images of pupils without their permission. - 6.3. identity-based bullying such as homophobic bullying, racist bullying, bullying based on a person's membership of the Traveller community and bullying of those with disabilities or special educational needs. - 6.4.
 In addition, in the context of this policy, placing a once-off offensive or hurtful public message, image or statement on a social network site or other public forum where that message, image or statement can be viewed and/or repeated by other people will be regarded as bullying behaviour.

-Isolated or once-off incidents of intentional negative behaviour, including (but not limited to) a once-off offensive or hurtful private message, does not fall within the definition of bullying and should be dealt with, as appropriate, in accordance with the School's Code of Behaviour.
+Isolated or once-off incidents of intentional negative behaviour, including (but not limited to) a once-off offensive or hurtful text message or other private messaging, do not fall within the definition of bullying and should be dealt with, as appropriate, in accordance with the School's Code of Behaviour.